dhunganapramod9/dhunganapramod9/README.md

-I'm a **self-taught full-stack developer** and **software engineer** passionate about building scalable, user-friendly applications.
+I'm a **self taught full-stack developer** and **software engineer** passionate about building scalable, user-friendly applications.
 I enjoy working at the intersection of **AI, web development, and open-source**—transforming ideas into reality with clean code and great design.

 ##  I'm working on
--  Building an **NLP model** to enhance AI-driven text analysis.
+-  Building an **NLP model** to enhance AI driven text analysis.
 -  Developing **CompliAI**, an AI-powered code auditor for **HIPAA, GDPR, and SOC 2 compliance**.
--  Exploring **LangChain, Llama 3.2, and vector databases** for AI-driven applications.
+-  Exploring **LangChain, Llama 3.2, and vector databases** for AI driven applications.

 ## 🔧 Tech Stack